openhatch/in-person-event-handbook/index.rst

    - Clean out issue tracker

-     - Base goal:  Go through tracker and label issues by what type of “cleaning” they need (Does a bug need to be verified?
+     - Base goal:  Go through tracker and label issues by what type of “cleaning” they need.
+Does a bug need to be verified?
 Does a patch need to be tested?
-Does the feature need to be attached to a milestone?)
+Does the feature request need to be attached to a milestone?

-     - Reach goal:  Address the added labels.
-(Verify bugs, test patches, assign features, etc.)
+     - Reach goal:  Use the labels as a guide to "clean" each issue.
+Verify bugs, test patches, etc.

 Project setup
 =============